mgtruuuu/Udacity-SFND-project-03-Track_an_Object_in_3D_Space/README.md

 ## 3. Performance Evaluation (FP.5,6)

-- **Q.** Find examples where the TTC estimate of the Lidar sensor does not seem plausible.
+- **Q.** Find examples where the TTC estimate of the LiDAR sensor does not seem plausible.
 Describe your observations and provide a sound argumentation why you think this happened.

 - **A.**

     ![erroneous lidarpoint-based ttc](./images/graph.PNG)

-    From a series of the camera images and lidarpoints(x-y plane) generated from the igo-car, it seems like the distance betweem two cars are getting closed.
+    From a series of the camera images and LiDAR points(x-y plane) generated from the igo-car, it seems like the distance betweem two cars are getting closed.
 To fully see what's happening, check the slope of blue line with X-axis(time) and Y-axis(distance).
 It is assumed from the fact that the ego-car is braking to a halt, getting closed to the front-car with nearly constant rate of change of speed, i.e. constant acceleration `a_{front/ego} > 0`).

     As you can see, the result of TTC estimates doesn't make sense in some moments (See the point A and B).
 At the frame A, the distance between ego- and front-car is measured a bit farther than the actual distance, resulting in the next steep drop B.